zachspiel/ChoreTrackerApp/D2-Requirements.md

  Consumer segment: Households/Household members with a variety of chores to routinely complete.

 2. Stakeholders

+  1. College Students
+    College students are a primary user of the Chore Tracker app as they often live in dormitories with fellow students.
+The Chore Tracker App will be useful to them as they will be able to divide up tasks evenly between their household members.
+Additionally, college students often have assignments, projects, and meetings to keep track of as well.

+  2. Parents
+  Parents will also benefit from the Chore Tracker App as they will be able to assign chores and tasks for their children to complete.
+The Chore Tracker App will include simple incentives to encourage children to do their assigned chore consistently.

+  3. Competitors: Google Calendar, Physical Agendas Google Calendar offers basic time-management tools that are like ours.
+We will need to add a unique design and emphasize convenience in order to beat it.
+  Physical agendas are quite easy to use.
+We must emphasize the convenience of having a programmable agenda on a user’s smartphone.
+Perhaps we can emphasize the eco-friendliness of a digital agenda over using a physical book.

+  4. Potential Detractors: Professors and Managers Professors and other types of managers will likely have their own systems in place already to track assignments and tasks for their students.
+We must be able to integrate these plans (such as syllabi) to our app efficiently.

+  5. Development team
+The development of the Chore Tracker App will be divided between our six team members.
+Using the pre-established roles, we will rotate between responsibilities for each phase of implementation.

 3. Functional Requirements (features)
   1. Must be able to add events to calendar if user is an admin.